RubyMoney/money-rails/README.md

 You can also run the test suite against a specific ORM or Rails version, `rake -T` will give you an idea of the possible task (take a look at the tasks under the spec: namespace).

-If you are testing against mongoid, make sure to have the mongod process running before executing the suite.
-(E.g. `sudo mongod --quiet`)
+If you are testing against mongoid, make sure to have a MongoDB server running before executing the suite (e.g. `sudo mongod --quiet` or `docker run --rm -p 27017:27017 mongo:latest`).